DataBiosphere/azul/CONTRIBUTING.rst

   Note that we don't use Github resolution keywords like "fixes" or "resolves".
-  Any mention of those preceding an issue reference in a title would automatically close the issue as soon as the commit lands on the default branch.
-This is undesirable as we want to continue to track issues in Zenhub's *Merged* and *Done* pipelines even after the commit lands on the ``develop`` branch.
+  Any mention of those preceding an issue reference in a title would automatically close the issue as soon as the commit appears on the default branch.
+This is undesirable as we want to continue to track issues in Zenhub's *Merged* and *Done* pipelines even after the commit appears on the ``develop`` branch.

 * We value `expressive and concise commit message titles`_ and we use Github's